chris-jan-trapp/tachyconnect/README.md

 ## The Players

 ### Protocols
-`geo_com`, `gc_constants` and `GSI_parser` deal with creating ind interpreting messages in either protocoll.
+`geo_com`, `gc_constants` and `GSI_parser` deal with creating and interpreting messages in either protocol.

 #### `GSI_parser.py`

-This is mostly used to translate measurements that are triggered at the device and transmitted via serial, but is capable to read any sucessful reply to a GSI command.
+This is mostly used to translate measurements that are triggered at the device and transmitted via serial, but is capable to read any successful reply to a GSI command.
 The `parse(line)` function is the central element, the rest consists of definitions.
 It takes the ascii decoded bytes from the serial port an returns two dicts: